PantryPrep/PantryPrep/README.md

 * [ ] User can tap “Wasted Food” and see list of expired ingredients
 * [ ] Nutrition breakdown (calories, fat, vitamins, sodium)
 * [ ] As user is typing ingredient name auto complete
-* [ ] Connect to Yummly’s API to retrieve recipes
-  * Recipes based on the ingredients that are going to expire soon are listed first
-  * Suggestions (+1, +2 ingredients that you don’t currently have) listed after
 * [ ] social media aspects: add photo functionality to share with facebook/twitter/
+* [ ] Select recipe based on only ingredients you have
+* [ ] Select recipes with 1, 2, 3, etc missing ingredients in order.